Modelling the Impact of Device Imperfections on Electron Shuttling in SiMOS devices: Results

 \subsection{Impact of Gate Fabrication Imperfections}

 The device fabrication process does not produce devices with perfect dimensions; scanning electron microscopy images of the gatestack in SiMOS devices reveal slight misalignments in gate centers and variations in gate widths \cite{lin2025interplayzeemansplittingtunnel}.
-To assess the robustness of the conveyor-belt shuttling scheme to this form of disorder, we simulate shuttling at 50m/s with 10\%, 20\%, and 30\% variation in clavier-gate widths and gate-center positions across a range of voltages ($V_c\in\{250,500,750,1000\}\text{ mV}$).
+To assess the robustness of the conveyor-belt shuttling scheme to this form of disorder, we simulate shuttling at 50~m/s with 10\%, 20\%, and 30\% variation in clavier-gate widths and gate-center positions across a range of voltages ($V_c\in\{250,500,750,1000\}~\text{mV}$).
+Within the clavier-gate unit cell, this results in both a larger and a smaller gate.
+Therefore, if an electron can successfully transit both of these during one shuttling period, other realisations of misaligned gates within these bounds will likewise be tolerable.

 Across all cases tested, we observe negligible charge loss from the conveyor ($P_L<10^{-2}$) and ground state fidelities that are generally in excess of $\sim99\%$ (seen in Fig.~\ref{fig:misalignment_vs_C}), demonstrating that fabrication error tolerances up to 30\% gate misalignment are acceptable for shuttling devices without significantly compromising fidelity.
 This robustness can be understood through the smoothly varying potential landscape created by neighbouring clavier-gates, which averages out asymmetries introduced by gate misalignment and ensures the travelling potential minimum moves in a sufficiently continuous fashion.